psychemedia/finn-resources/src/salmon-of-knowledge.md

 PART TWO: THE FIANNA.

-BOOK ONE : FINN, SON OF CUMHAL.
+BOOK ONE: FINN, SON OF CUMHAL.

 CHAPTER I. THE COMING OF FINN